Type 60 armored personnel carrier: Development

-Description
+Design

 The Type 60 had a welded steel hull, with a sloped Glacis plate and vertical hull sides and rear.
 It was operated by a crew of four (driver, bow gunner, commander and gunner).
 The driver sat at the front-right of the hull, with the bow gunner, armed with a single 7.62 mm M1919 Browning machine gun sitting to his left.
 The commander sat behind and between the bow gunner and driver, while the gunner sat behind and to the right of the commander, operating a 0.5 in (12.7 mm) M2 Browning machine gun mounted of the vehicle's roof.
 Six troops were carried in a compartment at the rear of the hull, accessed by two doors at the back of the vehicle.
 Some Type 60 APCs were fitted with two KAM-3D wire-guided anti-tank missiles on the rear of the hull.

 The vehicle was powered by a 220 hp Mitisubishi 8 HA 21 WT V8 diesel engine mounted behind the bow gunner.
 Its tracks were fitted with five road wheels, with a drive wheel at the front and an idler wheel at the rear.
 Torsion bar suspension was fitted.
 No night vision equipment or NBC protection was fitted.
 The vehicle could ford to a depth of 1 m.

 Service

-The Type 60 was superseded by the Type 73 Armored Personnel Carrier from 1974, but only 225 Type 73s were built, and the Type 60 continued in large scale use until the 2000s.
+The Type 60 was superseded by the Type 73 armored personnel carrier from 1974, but only 225 Type 73s were built, and the Type 60 continued in large scale use until the 2000s.
 Roles included training, with several Type 60s being modified to visually resemble the Soviet BMD-1 airborne infantry fighting vehicles.
 303 Type 60s were listed as in service in 1998, with 33 remaining in service in 2005, but none were listed as in service in 2006.